Why Experience Is Necessary in a Dog Sitter

 There is an immense responsibility when caring for someone else’s pet.
 Much like caring for someone’s child, you have to ensure that a dog sitter knows what needs to be done and can accomplish it.
 For pet owners who have very active dogs, but due to work or prior commitments can’t have a hand in giving their pet the activity they need, a dog sitter is a great option.
 They can work off your pup’s energy, which is important for breeds that need the extra stimulation.

-4. They know when a pet needs the sitter and when they don’t
+4. An experienced dog sitter understands when a pet needs them and when they don’t.

 Being an animal lover doesn’t automatically make someone an expert.
 A person who has spent ample time working with animals knows when they need you and when they want to be left alone.
 Forcing interactions on a pet doesn’t build trust, and it will make them feel scared.
 A dog sitter with experience can gauge when your pet wants space and when they want attention.